 7. Little Haiti Cultural Complex

-If you want to see Caribbean architecture and experience the Haitian culture in Miami, head to the Little Haiti Cultural Complex at 212 NE 59th Terrace, Miami.
+If you want to see Caribbean architecture and experience Haitian culture in Miami, visit the Little Haiti Cultural Complex at 212 NE 59th Terrace.
+This place is excellent for Caribbean cuisine, musical performances by Haitian artists, shopping, and photography.

-This complex is open to tourists from 10 a.m. to 6 p.m., Monday to Saturday.
+The venue also offers traditional drum classes, which are particularly popular with tourists.
+This complex is open to tourists from 10 a.m. to 6 p.m., Monday through Saturday.

 Conclusion

-Most people who go on a tour of this city often visit the same cliche locations, even though the city has a lot of unique attractions to offer that are just as entertaining, if not more.
+Miami is one of the most popular warm-weather destinations in the U.S. and worldwide.
+Most people who visit this city on a tour visit the same cliche locations, even though the city has many unique attractions that are just as entertaining, if not more.

 If you find yourself in Miami, don't limit your visit to downtown or the beach.
-Miami off the beaten path can be equally as fun.
+Miami, off the beaten path, can be equally as fun.

 This story is brought to you in partnership with Selina.